AbhishekShaw-11/e-commerce1/README.md

 # e-commerce1
-this project was created by using simple html css and basic javascript
+This project was created by using simple html css and basic javascript colone of Zara clothing Brand